-In this paper $F$ and $N_\Sigma$ are compared with respect to several distances based on smooth and non-smooth test functions.
-One of the main achievements of this paper is to show bounds for both cases that are of the same (presumably optimal) order.
+In this paper $F$ and $N_\Sigma$ are compared with respect to distances based on smooth and non-smooth test functions.
+One of our main achievements is to show that for each distance, the bounds are of the same, presumably optimal, order.
 In general, it is more intricate to deal with non-smooth test functions when one uses Stein's method for multivariate normal approximation.
 For some bounds for smooth test functions having the same order as in the univariate case we refer to \cite[Chapter 12]{CGS} and the references therein.
 For non-smooth test functions, even obtaining the rate $n^{-1/2}$ in the classical central limit theorem for sums of $n$ i.i.d.\ random vectors via Stein's method is challenging \cite{BhattacharyaHolmes2010, Goetze1991}.
-The abstract multivariate normal approximation results in terms of the dependence structure in \cite{RR} and \cite[Chapter 12]{CGS} and in terms of exchangeable pairs in \cite{ReinertRoellin2009} contain additional logarithmic factors compared to what one would expect from the case of smooth test functions or from the univariate case.
-Recently, these logarithms were removed in \cite{Fang} and \cite{FangRoellin}, using the dependence structure and Stein couplings, respectively.
-However, it seems that none of these findings can be applied to systematically achieve the normal approximation bounds for Poisson functionals given by our main results.
+The abstract multivariate normal approximation results in terms of the dependence structure in \cite{RR} and \cite[Chapter 12]{CGS} and in terms of exchangeable pairs in \cite{ReinertRoellin2009} contain at least additional logarithmic factors compared to what one would expect from the case of smooth test functions or from the univariate case.
+Recently, these logarithms were removed in \cite{Fang} and \cite{FangRoellin} (see also \cite{FangPhD}), using the dependence structure and Stein couplings, respectively.
+However, it seems that none of these findings could be applied to systematically achieve the normal approximation bounds for Poisson functionals given by our main results.